KjellSchubert/coroutines-python-javascript/readme.md

       print("generator re-threw exception: ", ex.message);
     }

-Just in case you were wondering what these funky coroutine could possibly be used for: some genius had the idea of having a coroutine return Futures (aka JS promises or .NET Tasks - they are all the same thing) to the caller.
-The caller then will wait for the future to get resolved or rejected and pass the resulting value (or exception) back into the coroutine.
+Just in case you were wondering what these funky coroutines could possibly be used for: some genius had the idea of having a coroutine return Futures (aka JS promises or .NET Tasks - they are all the same thing) to the caller.
+The caller then will wait for the Future to get resolved or rejected and pass the resulting value (or exception) back into the coroutine.
 This results in async code that looks exactly like it's blocking equivalent, code that's more easily readable than callback- or promise-then-based code (e.g. see [here](https://github.com/KjellSchubert/promise-future-task) for more details):